 First, heat your mash water and boil vigorously for 5 minutes.
 Then, force chill it to your strike temperature as quickly as possible.
-An immersion chiller works well for this, but again, do not use a copper chiller or any copper equipment whatsoever at any point in your process as the oxide layer is very soluble and promotes rapid oxidation of the wort.
+An immersion chiller works well for this, but again, we do not recommend a copper chiller.
+Copper tends to leech into the wort, and it takes only a few parts per billion for the Fenton oxidation reactions to take place.

-Now, add 100 mg of SMB powder for every liter of mash water.
+If you are going to sparge, add 100 mg of SMB powder for every liter of mash water.
+If you employ a no-sparge mash, reduce this dose to 55 mg/l.
 If you don't have powder and are instead using Campden tablets, there is 440 mg worth of SMB in each tablet (the rest of the tablet is filler).
 We should note, potassium metabisulfite is not recommended, as an excess of 10 ppm potassium can be detrimental to the mash [5].
-Mix the sulfite powder (or crushed Campden tablets) into the strike water very well, and let the water rest for 5 minutes before doughing-in to allow the sulfites to scavenge any remaining oxygen.
+Mix the sulfite powder (or crushed Campden tablets) into the strike water very well, and let the water rest no more than 5 minutes before doughing-in to allow the sulfites to scavenge any remaining oxygen.
 Roughly speaking, it takes approximately 5 ppm sulfite to scavenge 1 ppm oxygen, so this dosage offers protection for up to 15 ppm oxygen (not a static amount, but total over time).
 In practice it is important to keep the concentration of the sulfites high enough to ensure that they can scavenge any free oxygen before it has the chance to damage any malt compounds.
+The dose recommended here is on the higher side, and as you tighten up your system and improve your wort handling techniques you will likely be able to decrease your dose.